 Methods

 • Psychoanalysis.
-An experienced psychotherapist can help a child reconsider their views on familiar things.
+An experienced psychotherapist can help a child reconsider his views on familiar things.
 The doctor will tell the baby what is good and what is bad.
 The specialist will act in two ways: suggestion and persuasion.

-Psychoanalytic Therapy
+Psychoanalytic therapy

-Behavioral Therapy
+Behavioral therapy

 Gestalt therapy